tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/01_DSAR/01_02_02_DSAR_Tasks_First_Stage.md

      <img src="../images/01_02_02_DSAR_Send_notification_mail_operations_empty.png" width="80%" height="80%">

 Use the example below to select a parameter type from the drop-down list.
 The additional dropdowns for each line will display as you select the input type for each parameter.

-Note down the text that you used for asking the customer for the e-mail address.
-We will ask you to use the same text in another task that requires the same information.
-By using the same text when asking for customer input, the system identifies this is the same input parameter and present it only once to the customer.

 <img src="../images/01_02_02_DSAR_Send_notification_mail_operations.png" width="80%" height="80%">